-First published sixty years ago, Stephen Cole Kleene’s Introduction to Metamathematics (North-Holland, 1962; reprinted Ishi Press 2009: pp. 550) for a while held the field as a survey treatment of first-order logic (without going much past the completeness theorem) and as a more in-depth treatment of the theory of computable functions and Gödel’s incompleteness theorems.
+First published seventy years ago, Stephen Cole Kleene’s Introduction to Metamathematics (North-Holland, 1952; reprinted Ishi Press 2009: pp. 550) for a while held the field as a survey treatment of first-order logic (without going much past the completeness theorem) and as a more in-depth treatment of the theory of computable functions and Gödel’s incompleteness theorems.
 In a 1991 note about writing the book, Kleene notes that up to 1985, about 17,500 copies of the English version of his text were sold, as were thousands of various translations (including a sold-out first print run of 8000 of the Russian translation).
 So this is a book with a quite pivotal influence on the education of later logicians, and on their understanding of the fundamentals of recursive function theory and the incompleteness theorems in particular.

 But it isn’t just nostalgia that makes old hands continue to recommend it.
 Kleene’s book remains particularly lucid and accessible: it is often discursive, pausing to explain the motivation behind formal ideas.
 It is indeed still a pleasure to read (or at least, it ought to be a pleasure for anyone interested enough in logic to be reading these pages).
 And if you have read some modern texts, then modulo relatively superficial presentational matters, you’ll probably be struck by a sense of familiarity when reading through, as aspects of his discussions evidently shape many later textbooks (not least, IGT).
 The Introduction to Metamathematics remains a really impressive achievement: and not one to be admired only from afar, either.